willis-cao/breadtree/README.md

 ## User Stories
-- As a user, I want to be able to add a book to my reading list
+- As a user, I want to be able to add a book to my reading list.
-- As a user, I want to be able to add a new word and its definition in my native language to the list of words I learned
+- As a user, I want to be able to add a new word and its definition to the list of words I learned from that book.
-- As a user, I want to be able to create tiered categories for the words I learn
+- As a user, I want to be able to categorize the new words I learn.
-- As a user, I want to be able to see a summary of what I learned after completing a book
+- As a user, I want to be able to see a summary of what I learned after completing a book.